gaperez64/AbsSynthe/README.md

 This is the _native_ version of the AbsSynthe tool, used to synthesize controllers from succinct safety specifications.

+* Version: 2.1
+* Maintainer: Guillermo A. Perez (University of Antwerp)
-* Contributors = Nicolas Basset, Romain Brenguier, Ocan Sankur, Jean-Francois Raskin
+* Contributors: Nicolas Basset, Romain Brenguier, Ocan Sankur, Jean-Francois Raskin
-* Version = 2.1

 ## Building
 We provide a building script for your convenience, but you may have to